Ironhead Transmission Remove And Install

 Before the transmission assembly goes back in, install the shifter shaft into the right-side engine case.
 For proper shifting, the shift lever arm needs to be centered.
 I use a dab of wheel bearing grease to hold it in place.
 If you mark the shaft at the 12 o'clock position with a felt-tip marker, you can tell if the arm position changes when installing the transmission.

-Install the transmission assembly back into the engine case, aligning the two dowel pins in their respective holes.
+Install the assembly back into the engine cases, aligning the two dowel pins in their respective holes.
 The trap door should fit snug over the dowels.
 If it doesn't, stop and find out why.

 There are four 5/16-18 bolts which hold the trap door on.
-Washers are not recommended or needed with the four mounting bolts.
+As per the factory parts catalog, washers are not needed.

 Caution!